xavi-/node-simple-rate-limiter/README.md

 A simple way to limit how often a function is executed.

-Currently works with node.js v0.10.1+ (and probably lower).

 ## Examples

 If you want to limit _all_ requests: